Plant Type

 The Ulubelu I geothermal power plant is owned by state-owned Perusahaan Listrik Negara (PLN) and is not related to the Ulubelu II plant, except for sharing the name and geographical location.

 The Indonesian geothermal power plant falls under the Ulubelu geothermal field, which consists of two main areas.
 The first area consists of more than 20 active geothermal wells and supplies steam to the Ulubelu I power plant.
-The second area consists of an additional 16 production wells and five injection wells, and supplies steam to the Ulubelu II power plant.
+The second area, which supplies steam to the Ulubelu II power plant, consists of an additional 16 production wells and five injection wells.

-Ulubelu II comprises a steam turbine generator, a gas extraction system, a switchyard and a utility system.
-It includes the development of a steam field consisting of six well clusters, with four (B, E G, and H) used for steam production, while the other two are used for condensate and brine reinjection.
+Ulubelu II comprises a steam turbine generator, gas extraction system, switchyard and utility system.
+It includes the development of a steam field consisting of six well clusters, with four (B, E, G and H) used for steam production, while the other two are used for condensate and brine reinjection.

 Two-phase pipelines were installed to connect the clusters (without separators) to the separator station.
 The reinjection clusters A and F are connected to the power plant by condensate pipelines.